bazelbuild/rules_swift/doc/faq.md

 from **rules_apple** apply a "transition" to their transitive dependencies which applies a number of configurations that enable them to build for the target platform.

-The benefit to using these rules is that you can share a build cache with your main application, making building targets with a lot of dependencies much faster.
+The benefit to using these rules is that you can share a analysis and build cache with your main application, making building targets with a lot of dependencies much faster.

 2. Build the swift_library directly with a config.